 6c.
 Under 'Document version' select Accepted author manuscript from the drop-down menu.

 6d.
 Under 'Public access to file' select Open from the drop-down menu.
-Selecting Open will mean that Library staff will check publisher permissions and set the appropriate embargo period.
-Documents will not be made open access until permissions checking is completed and any embargo period has expired.
+Selecting Open will mean that Library staff will set the appropriate embargo period.
+Documents will not be made open access until the final version of the article has been published.

 Note: Embargoed/Restricted/Closed should not normally be selected.
-If special circumstances apply, please use the "Comment to status change:" box or the History and comments option (both in the left-hand menu) to record these.
+If special circumstances apply, please use this form to opt the publication out of the University's Open Access policy.

 Click on the Create button to save the document you have uploaded and the information chosen.